-- 2. The school did not present sufficient evidence to meet its burden of proof. - 3.
-The suspension was not appropriate, considering the factors listed in this Code. - xi.
-The hearing officer or superintendent's designee may dismiss or reduce the proposed suspension if he or she determines: - 1.
-The school did not impose graduated and proportionate discipline, unless the conduct that resulted in the suspension was sufficiently serious that graduated discipline would not have been appropriate. - 2.
-The suspension was not appropriate given the facts as presented at the hearing. - 3.
-The school did not follow the due process procedures in this subsection. - xii.
-Upon request of the parent or student, the school shall provide interpretation services in the parent's native language. - xiii.
-Students and parents have the right to receive written notification of the determination of guilt or lack thereof and penalty, if guilt is determined.
-If the Superintendent or his/her designee determines a long-term suspension or expulsion is warranted, the written decision shall include the length of suspension, the conduct for which the student has been found guilty, and procedures for appealing the decision, including the date by which the appeal must be submitted. - xiv.
+- ix.
+The hearing officer shall consider only the evidence presented at the hearing and shall make findings of fact and recommendations to the Superintendent or their designee as to the appropriate measure of discipline.
+The proposed suspension or expulsion may be dismissed, reduced, or upheld. - x.
+The hearing officer must dismiss the proposed suspension if they determine: - 1) The suspension was imposed for a behavior for which suspension is prohibited under the Code of Conduct. - 2) The school did not present sufficient evidence to meet its burden of proof. - 3) The suspension was not appropriate, considering the factors listed in this Code. - xi.
+The hearing officer or superintendent's designee may dismiss or reduce the proposed suspension if they determine: - The school did not impose graduated and proportionate discipline, unless the conduct that resulted in the suspension was sufficiently serious that graduated discipline would not have been appropriate. - 2) The suspension was not appropriate given the facts as presented at the hearing. - 3) The school did not follow the due process procedures in this subsection. - xii.
+Upon request of the parent or student, the school shall provide interpretation services in the parent's native language. - xiii.Students and parents have the right to receive written notification of the determination of guilt or lack thereof and penalty, if guilt is determined.
+If the Superintendent or their designee determines a long-term suspension or expulsion is warranted, the written decision shall include the length of suspension, the conduct for which the student has been found guilty, and procedures for appealing the decision, including the date by which the appeal must be submitted. - xiv.
 The written decision shall be sent to the student/parent within three school days after the Superintendent's designee receives the penalty determination. - xv.
 An accurate and complete record of the hearing shall be maintained by the school, but no stenographic record shall be required and an audio or video recording shall be deemed a satisfactory record.
 Students and parents shall have a right to request and receive this record at no cost.